matt-richardson/OctoPygmy/spec/browser-tests/README.md

 ## Loading test data into the Octopus Deploy server.
 **Be careful** this part can destroy data.
 Make sure you are connecting to a test server and database.
 The `Load-Octopus.ps1` powershell script in `browser-tests\setup-scripts` will load the test data that the browser tests rely on.

-Example call of load script:
+Example call of load script (using the default values):
 ```
 & .\Load-Octopus.ps1 `
     -OctopusRootUrl "http://localhost/" `